JujuYuki/godel2-benchmark/README.md

 ### dine5-fix

-The known fix to the above lock, which is to invers the order of the forks for one of the `phil` routines.
+The known fix to the above lock, which is to invert the order of the forks for one of the `phil` routines.
-Here we invert forks 5 and 1 for the last `phil` call, making it be in concurrency for fork 1 with `phil` "0" to get it as the first fork, and leaving fork 5 free if it doesn't manage to get forl 1, so `phil` "3" can get it and finish its round.
+Here we invert forks 5 and 1 for the last `phil` call, making it be in concurrency for fork 1 with `phil` "0" to get it as the first fork, and leaving fork 5 free if it doesn't manage to get fork 1, so `phil` "3" can get it and finish its round.

 | No Terminal State | No Cycle  | No Global Deadlock | Liveness | Safety | Data Race Free |